-Drinking raw milk can also be a less common route of Q fever transmission to humans.
+Raw milk consumption can also be a less common cause of Q fever transmission to humans.
 In this study, 69.23% of subjects had a history of using unpasteurized dairy and 87.5% of positive Q fever patients had a history of unpasteurized dairy products diet.
-Although a history of exposure including contact with animals may contribute to the diagnosis of Q fever, no direct contact with animals might be neglected for the diagnosis or suspicion of the disease, because there is always a possibility of airborne transmission of C. burnetii.
-Even indirect contact with the infected animal can cause the Q fever outbreak.
-For instance, 350 people were infected by Q fever who were living alongside a road that was the sheep passage from the mountain pastures in Switzerland 21.
+Although a history of exposure including contact with animals may contribute to the diagnosis of Q fever, no direct contact with animals might be neglected for the diagnosis or suspicion of the disease, because there is always a possibility of airborne transmission of C. burnetii, not to mention indirect contact with the infected animal can cause the Q fever outbreak.
+For instance in Switzerland, 350 people were infected by Q fever only because they lived alongside a road that was the sheep passage for the mountain pastures in Switzerland 21.